INOPIAE/inoHotKeys/readme.md

 Download and start the setup.exe and follow the instructions.

-If neccessary install the requiered componets.
+If neccessary install the required componets.